 At present, cryopreservation technology is only successful for cell lines and small tissues like corneas.
 More research is required before whole organs can successfully be cryopreserved while retaining their biological integrity.

 Yes, there has been progress in cryopreservation.
 A team led by Hal Sternberg of Biotime claimed to bring back to life baboons that were previously cooled to one degree Celsius.
 They injected a substance called Hextend to replace the blood and protect the cells from deterioration.
 Incredibly, this may soon become routine for emergency care patients.
 Hasan Alam at Massachusetts General Hospital is working on a similar approach of replacing blood by a cold saline solution to drop the temperature of emergency patients and protect the bodies from damage while undergoing surgery.
 At a more basic science level, Gregory Fahy and colleagues vitrified a rabbit kidney and then transplanted it into a live animal with the kidney maintaining some degree of function.
 The same team showed that rat and rabbit brain slices can be vitrified and rewarmed and still maintain neural responses.
+And work led by John Bischof showed that cryopreserved tissues can be safely rewarmed using nanoparticles suspended in a cryoprotectant solution that are then heated using a magnetic field.

-After being pronounced dead, temperature is gradually lowered and patients are perfused with antifreeze compounds (cryoprotectants) to prevent ice formation, temperature is then lowered further and eventually patientsneuropreservation are cryopreserved in liquid nitrogen at very low temperatures (< -130 C), hoping one day they will be devitrified, rewarmed and revived.
+After being pronounced dead, temperature is gradually lowered and patients are perfused with antifreeze compounds (cryoprotectants) to prevent ice formation, temperature is then lowered further and eventually patients are cryopreserved in liquid nitrogen at very low temperatures (< -130 C), hoping one day they will be devitrified, rewarmed and revived.

 Indeed, some cryonics service providers also offer a "neuropreservation" option in which only the head is cryopreserved.
 This is cheaper than whole body cryopreservation and is based on the assumption that replacing human organs will be so commonplace in the future that creating a new body will be feasible.